-The question “Why does my cars radiator fan runs constantly?” often crosses the minds of most car owners, especially if it’s a new car.
+Cars radiator fan runs constantly happens when your car’s temperature is too high.
 It can be due to a problem with the cooling system sensors, relay, or other parts.

 Some simple issues, such as a low amount of coolant or an unclean radiator, are easy to fix at home.
 Keep reading to dig deeper into all possible causes and repair actions needed to fix a radiator.